 - Mozarella cheese slices or shredded pieces (dairy or vegan)

-In a small bowl, mix the tomato purée, tomato paste and olive oil.
+In a small bowl, mix the tomato purée, tomato paste, olive oil and garlic.
 With a brush, spread this on the pizza dough.
 Sprinkle oregano and grated parmesan cheese.
 Dress your pizza with ingredients that you like.
 Place the mozzarella slices on top.
 Never overly dress your pizza.
 Too many ingredients will weigh it down and it won’t cook properly.

 With the parchment paper kept underneath, slide the dressed pizza on the pizza palette and then slide the pizza with the parchment paper kept underneath on the heated stone or sheet in your oven.
 Cook on bottom rack for 5 minutes then on mid-top rack for 3 minutes.